Light-Ideas-Labs/cohort-one-layer2-and-op-blockchain/projects/project-ideas.md

 ---

 These project ideas provide a wide range of options for developers to explore and apply the concepts learned in the Continuum Block courses.
-Each project encourages hands-on experience with smart contract development and Layer 2 solutions, fostering creativity and innovation in the blockchain space.
+Each project encourages hands-on experience with smart contract development, Layer 2 solutions, and Optimistic Rollups, fostering creativity and innovation in the blockchain space.